New £1 Coin Minting Errors

 "Hi, I saw a clip on social media from your selves regarding the new £1 coin.
 I have seen many 2016 dated coins advertised from £1 to £500,000 !
 I am assuming this is incorrect as there are many 2016 coins available.
 I do how ever have a coin where the dye on the inner nikel surface is different to a normal coin.
 Could you please confirm about the 2016 coins and also if the coin I have is of some worth." - See The 2016 12 Sided £1 Rare Coin Myth and Error C

 "I'm writing because I have a 2016 pound coin that has, what I believe to be, an imperfection.
 The Queen's crown is not contained within the centre silver circle but rather the tip extends into the outer bronze ring.
 I was wondering if you could tell me what this coin might be worth." - See Error C

 How Much Is My Error One Pound Coin Worth?

-We love hearing about different minting and striking errors, so please keep letting us know but unfortunately you may not be able to retire on its worth.
+As much as someone's willing to pay for it!
 We would advise finding a collector who only collects error coins but remember most of them are not unusual and so do not carry a hefty price tag.